Dean-Rough/sylo/docs/ARCHITECTURE.md

    - JWT tokens are validated by the NestJS backend

 2. **AI Chat Interaction**:
-   - User sends a message through the chat interface
+   - User sends a message through the chat interface (text or voice)
    - Frontend sends the message to the NestJS backend
    - NestJS backend forwards the message to the AI Chat Core
    - AI Chat Core processes the message with OpenAI